 The family finally sold the house to a wealthy diamond dealer who went bankrupt shortly after buying Ca Dario and died a pauper.
 In 1832 Rawdon Brown, a well-known British scientist, bought the mansion.
 A decade later, he too went broke — and both he and his lover committed suicide.

 Late in the 19th Century, the home was purchased twice.
 The first buyer was accused of criminal behavior and fled Venice.
 After buying the cursed mansion, the second became deathly ill and moved to France.
 Much later, in the 1970s, Ca Dario’s owner was murdered in the house by his lover.

 Other owner victims of the Ca Dario include Nicoletta Ferrari, who was killed in a suspicious car accident, Christopher Lambert, manager of the famous rock band The Who, and wealthy businessman Raul Giardini, both of whom committed suicide.

 Proving that beauty can indeed be deadly, the Palazzo Ca Dario is a fascinating introduction to the history of the Grand Canal.

 The Rialto Bridge

-In the early 1300s the bridge was damaged in a fire during a political rebellion, and in 1444 it collapsed completely under the weight of onlookers during the wedding procession of the Marquis of Ferrara.
-A new wooden bridge was built — and it too, collapsed, in 1524.
+In the early 1300s, the wooden bridge was damaged in a fire during a political rebellion, and in 1444 it collapsed entirely under the weight of onlookers during the wedding procession of the Marquis of Ferrara.
+A new wooden bridge was built — and it too collapsed in 1524.

 Da Ponte refused to make a deal with the devil, but Satan won in the end — the first person to cross the stone Rialto Bridge was da Ponte’s pregnant wife.
 The child was stillborn, and his soul is said to haunt the bridge to this day.